Home > Analyses > Technology > CoreWeave, Inc. Class A Common Stock

 | Block, Inc. | 40B |

-CoreWeave ranks 11th among 32 competitors in the Software – Infrastructure industry.
-Its market cap is only 1.32% of the leader, Microsoft, reflecting a much smaller scale.
-The company is below the average market cap of the top 10 competitors (508B) but remains above the sector median of 18.8B.
-The 14.55% gap to the next competitor above highlights a moderate distance from its closest rival.
+CoreWeave ranks 11th among 32 competitors.
+Its market cap is just 1.38% of Microsoft’s, the sector leader.
+The company is below the $508B average market cap of the top 10 but remains above the $18.8B median for the sector.
+It sits roughly 18.6% below its nearest competitor above, indicating a moderate gap in scale.

 Comparisons with competitors